Iron Butt Rally 2015 in Albuquerque

 I stayed away from the major highways as long as possible and wound up going through the ghost town of Yeso.
 I first discovered this gem of photo material and history while returning from Santa Fe with my lovely wife over 30 years ago.
 We almost blew through the town without noticing the ruins of the old town.
 I pulled over and wandered about shooting infrared black-and-white film.

 I was still a bit damp from a couple of hundred miles of rain through the panhandle of Texas.
 I saw storms ahead of me on the road east of Vaughn and on my phone radar image.
-There was plenty of time available to pull off of the highway and be entertained by the vivid dance of clouds and rain shafts across the high plains.
+There was plenty of time available to pull off of the highway and be entertained by the vivid dance of clouds and rain shafts across the high desert.
 I watched the progress of the riders heading to Albuquerque via Jason Jonas’ Spotwalla site that tracks the satellite GPS locations of the IBR participants.

 As I neared Albuquerque, the advancing storms convinced me to pull off of the highway again just east of Sandia Peak.
 I happened to stop on the original route of the legendary and historical US 66.
 This road has captured my interest for years.
 The excellent moto/photo journalist Tobie Stevens documented it during the rally while riders were heading to the east coast checkpoint.